Square Enix: Development organization

-In those four departments, most of the development is done outside of Square Enix under outsourced development studios, while Creative Business Unit produce and supervise those developers.
-Most of the internal development done by Creative Business Units are for AAA titles such as mainline Dragon Quest, Final Fantasy, Kingdom Hearts and other series with AAA investment, while their mid-size titles have the development outsourced to other companies for most of the cases such as "Team Asano", a team of producers from Creative Business II who had Artdink and Netchubiyori developing Triangle Strategy or Historia developing the remake of Live A Live.
+In those five divisions, most of the development is done outside of Square Enix under contracted development companies, while Creative Business Unit produces and oversees the title done by those developers.
+All of the internal development done by Creative Business Units are for titles such as mainline Dragon Quest, Final Fantasy and Kingdom Hearts, while their mid-size and smaller titles have the development outsourced to other companies for most of the cases such as "Team Asano" led by Tomoya Asano, a team of producers from Creative Business II who had Artdink and Netchubiyori developing Triangle Strategy or Historia developing the remake of Live A Live, while the team was mainly present to oversee, produce, concept, while the studios do the bulk of the project under their direction.

 Business model

 The business model of post-merger Square Enix is centered on the idea of "polymorphic content", which consists of developing franchises on multiple potential media rather than being restricted by a single gaming platform.
-An early example of this strategy is Enix's Fullmetal Alchemist manga series, which has been adapted into two anime television series, two movies, and several novels and video games.
+An early example of this strategy is Enix's Fullmetal Alchemist manga series, which has been adapted into two anime television series, five movies (two animated, three live-action), and several novels and video games.
 Other polymorphic projects include the Compilation of Final Fantasy VII, Code Age, World of Mana, Ivalice Alliance, and Fabula Nova Crystallis Final Fantasy subseries.
 According to Yoichi Wada, "It's very difficult to hit the jackpot, as it were.
 Once we've hit it, we have to get all the juice possible out of it".
 Similar to Sony's Greatest Hits program, Square Enix also re-releases their best-selling games at a reduced price under a label designated "Ultimate Hits".

 The standard game design model Square Enix employs is to establish the plot, characters, and art of the game first.
 Battle systems, field maps, and cutscenes are created next.
 According to Taku Murata, this process became the company's model for development after the success of Square's Final Fantasy VII in 1997.
 The team size for Final Fantasy XIII peaked at 180 artists, 30 programmers, and 36 game designers, but analysis and restructuring were done to outsource large-scale development in the future.